Mont Aiguille: History

 According to Roman legend, the mountain was torn from the rest of the Vercors when a hunter named Ibicus saw naked goddesses on the mountain and was changed into an ibex as punishment.
 In the medieval period, Mont Aiguille was traditionally called "Mount Inaccessible", and typically depicted as an "inverted pyramid" or "mushroom".

 Since at least the thirteenth century, the mountain has been regarded as one of the Seven Wonders of Dauphiné.
 The mountain is most noted for its first ascent in 1492.
 Charles VIII ordered that the peak be climbed, so one of his servants, Antoine de Ville, made the ascent using a combination of ladders, ropes and other artificial aids.
 He was visited in the following days by many local members of the nobility and aristocracy.
 The team bivouacked on the summit for eight days, erecting small crosses and a stone shelter.
 The ascent is described by François Rabelais in his Quart Livre.
 This was the first recorded climb of any technical difficulty, and has been said to mark the beginning of mountaineering.

 The mountain was not climbed again until 1834, nearly 350 years later, when it was ascended barefoot by Jean Liotard, accompanied for one-quarter of the way by local explorers.
 Less than a month later, it was climbed by seven people at the same time, who reportedly danced and sang La Marseillaise on the summit.

 In 1940, the top 11 m of the mountain collapsed, reducing the height to 2085 m.
 Seventeen years later, on 27 August 1957, the stunt pilot Henri Giraud landed a Piper J-3 Cub on the summit, utilising an 80 m-long, 20 m-wide runway which had been built earlier that day using materials and men lifted to the summit by helicopters.
 In the following 18 years, he staged a further 51 landings on the summit before his final landing in 1975, many carrying paying passengers, and often made using skis.
-The mountain was in 1970 designated as part of the Parc naturel régional du Vercors.
+The mountain was designated in 1970 as part of the Vercors Regional Natural Park.